kartonfarkas/api_docs/source/suite/contacts/contact_data.rst

      - Comments
    * - fields
      - array
-     - fields in the result set can be set with the fields parameter
+     - Define which results to include by using the fields parameter.
      - If empty, all fields will be returned.

 JSON Payload Example